astropy/astropy/docs/development/testguide.rst

 contain the ``__repr__`` of an object which displays its id (which will change on each run), or a test that expects an exception may output a traceback.

-The simplest way to generalize the example output is to use the elipses ``...``.
+The simplest way to generalize the example output is to use the ellipses ``...``.
 For example::

     >>> 1 / 0